mixxxdj/manual/source/chapters/setup.rst

 #.
 Open :menuselection:`Preferences --> Sound Hardware`
 #.
 Select the :guilabel:`Output` tab
 #.
-From the :guilabel:`Master` drop-down menus, select your built-in soundcard,
+From the :guilabel:`Master` drop-down menu, select your built-in soundcard,
    then :guilabel:`Channels 1-2`
 #.
 Depending on your soundcard, you can specify a
    :ref:`microphone <interface-mic>`